RECENT PROJECT UPDATE

 Project Background

-The 408 permission was supported by a Finding of No Significant Impact (FONSI) based on an Environmental Assessment (EA), as contemplated under the National Environmental Policy Act (NEPA).
-This EA/FONSI was completed on July 25, 2016, the date that the Corps granted the 408 permission.
+The Section 408 permission was supported by a Finding of No Significant Impact (FONSI) based on an Environmental Assessment (EA), that was prepared in compliance with the National Environmental Policy Act (NEPA).
+This EA/FONSI was completed on July 25, 2016, the date that the Corps granted the Section 408 permission.
 On February 8, 2017, the Corps granted an easement, with conditions, to cross federal property administered by the Corps at Lake Oahe, North Dakota.
 The Corps granted the easement under the Mineral Leasing Act (MLA), 30 U.S.C.
-185. The easement allowed for the installation, construction, operation, maintenance, repair, replacement, and termination of a thirty-inch diameter horizontal directional drill buried oil pipeline for the purpose of transporting crude oil, and related facilities, at or under Lake Oahe Project in North Dakota, with a 50-foot-wide width plus the ground occupied by the pipeline and related facilities.
+185. The easement allowed for the installation, construction, operation, maintenance, repair, replacement, and termination of a 30-inch diameter horizontal directional drill buried oil pipeline for the purpose of transporting crude oil, and related facilities, at or under Lake Oahe Project in North Dakota, with a 50-foot-wide right-of-way width plus the ground occupied by the pipeline and related facilities.
 Operation of the pipeline began on June 1, 2017.

 Public Scoping under NEPA